×

 Day 1 – Arrival day in Iceland

-Our flight arrived at 2:30 PM in Reykjavík.
-After collecting our luggage, we went straight to Lava Car Rental to pick up our vehicle.
-For this first half-day, we decided to settle into our cozy cabin at iStay Cottages in Sandgerði, a lovely, comfortable spot.
-We also stopped at Bonus for groceries to prepare for the long drive the next day.
+Our flight landed at 2:30 PM in Reykjavík.
+After picking up our luggage, we went straight to Lava Car Rental to get our vehicle.
+For this first half-day, we decided to take it easy and settle into our cozy cabin at iStay Cottages in Sandgerði.
+We also stopped at Bónus for groceries to prepare for the long drive the next day.

 Lava Car Rental